learn-co-curriculum/dsc-exploring-your-data-lab/README.md

-# Exploring Our Data
+# Exploring Your Data

 ## Introduction

-In this lab we shall perform a exploratory data analysis task, using statistical and visual EDA skills we have seen so far.
-We shall continue using the Walmart sales database that we have acquired and cleaned in the previous labs.
+In this lab you'll perform a exploratory data analysis task, using statistical and visual EDA skills.
+You'll continue using the Lego dataset that you've acquired and cleaned in the previous labs.

 ## Objectives
 You will be able to: